Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/28_WiFi_Working_Modes.rst

 .. image:: ../_static/imgs/28_WiFi_Working_Modes/Chapter28_03.png
     :align: center

-When ESP8266 successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to ESP8266 by the router.
+When ESP8266 successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to ESP8266 by the router.

 The following is the program code: